Mugen-Builders/echo-plus-deroll/README.md

 4 - After that, follow the [instructions](https://github.com/Mugen-Builders/echo-plus-deroll/tree/main/contracts#3-how-to-run) for deploying the contracts.

-_**Once you have completed this process, the application setup is ready for the Interactions section.**_
+_**Once you have completed this process, the application setup is ready for the interactions section.**_

 ## Interactions: